CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/CKLS.md

 `.FLV, .mp3, .mp4, .srt, .woff, .vtt, .xhtml`

 ### SFTP access
-Customer should provide his public key to use a SFTP account.
+Customers should provide CrossKnowledge with a valid public key for access to be granted on CrossKnowledge SFTP servers.

 SSH keys should follow the following rules:
 - Use 4096 bits;
-- Use strong password;
 - Should be renewed once a year on customer request.

 ### Domain white-listing